sdercolin/vlabeler/README.md

 6. Select a label file template and its encoding (e.g. a pre-filled oto file), or leave it blank to use the default template (not recommended)
 7. If you don't have a template file, select a template generator along with an input file that it requires
+8. Check the settings of the labeler and the plugin you selected
-8. Click `OK` and start editing
+9. Click `OK` and start editing
-9. Click `Export` in the menu to get the edited label file
+10. Click `Export` in the menu to get the edited label file

 ## Available keyboard/mouse actions